We are absolutely in love with current modern house styles!

 That’s why we put together a list of our 6 favorites and the coolest examples we could find.

-In 2021, modern homes can mean many things.
-There are many trending styles right now in home architecture, and I want to share some of my favorites of the last year.
+Modern homes can mean a lot of things.
+There are many trending styles right now in home architecture, and I want to share some of my favorites from last year.

-Modern homes design does not just mean sharp-edged, open floor-plan, minimalistic, all-white interior homes.
-As an example, check out our plans for remodeling this home’s modern interior.
+Modern home design does not just mean sharp-edged, open floor-plan, minimalistic, all-white interior homes.
+For example, check out our plans to remodel this home’s modern interior.

-The modern design falls into many categories, and in the midwest, some are more prominent than other states.
-Beautiful modern homes commonly seen in Minnesota are farmhouse, craftsman, ranch, log home or lodge, cottage, contemporary, and the ever-growing, mid-century modern.
+The modern design falls into many categories, and in the midwest, some of them are more prominent than in other states.
+Beautiful modern homes commonly seen in Minnesota are farmhouses, craftsmen, ranch, log homes or lodges, cottages, contemporary, and the ever-growing, mid-century modern.

-One of our favorites is this modern lodge in Shakopee, MN, by luxury modern home builders, Sustainable Nine.
-Chances are if you don’t own one yourself, you at least know someone who has a cabin in Minnesota.
+One of our favorite types of modern house styles is this modern lodge in Shakopee, MN, by luxury modern home builders Sustainable 9.
+Chances are, if you don’t own one, you at least know someone who has a cabin in Minnesota, that looks like this.

 A-frame lodges are commonly seen, but this modern lodge on Lake O’Dowd blows those out of the water (pun intended).

 It has incredible architectural lines and dynamics but still holds that cabin aesthetic with the wood, stones, and all the windows to feel like you are IN the woods.
 What a great example of the beautiful modern homes in Minnesota.

 Modern House Styles 2: Farmhouse